Introduction

 War for the planet of the apes

 With an exterior cloudy day, I would personally try to use only one Env Light with an HDR.
-It is a good way to test the solidity of a proper PBR workflow.
+It is a good way to test the solidity of your assets in a proper PBR workflow.
 Not very challenging in terms of lighting but damn accurate !

 Sky limitation